jiaolyulu/kineticSculpture/linkagedesign.md

-I love Motiongen.. it saves me a lot of time to play with
+I love [Motiongen](http://motiongenpro.appspot.com/).. it saves me a lot of time to play with

 ## **Terms..
 The code of linakges**

+---

 - **Fixed pivot and Moving Pivot**